Laminar boundary layers over small-scale textured surfaces: Discussion

 Despite these limitations, the framework provides a foundation for more general problems.
 It can be extended to transitional or turbulent boundary layers~\cite{tomlinson2022linear, tomlinson2023model}, where slip modifies near-wall turbulence structures, or to time-dependent flows~\cite{tomlinson2024unsteady}, such as pulsatile or start-up boundary layers.
-The slip boundary condition may also be generalised to a tensorial form to represent anisotropic textures such as grooves or riblets aligned with the flow direction~\cite{bazant2008tensorial}.
+The slip boundary condition may also be generalised to a tensorial form to represent anisotropic textures such as grooves or riblets that are not aligned with the main flow direction~\cite{bazant2008tensorial}.
 By coupling the present boundary-layer formulation to macroscopic flow solvers, it is possible to incorporate microscale surface effects into large-scale simulations without explicitly resolving the surface geometry~\cite{garcia2011drag, bottaro2019flow}.
 Representative applications include SHSs and LISs, where analytical slip-length expressions are available for simple geometries~\cite{joseph2006slippage, philip1972flows, lauga2003effective, ybert2007achieving, wong2011bioinspired, hardt2022flow, sundin2022slip, van2017substantial} and riblets, whose small-amplitude slip effects can be derived asymptotically~\cite{bazant2008tensorial, feuillebois2009effective, zhou2013effective, sharma2020influence}.
 Porous surfaces, where slip follows from Brinkman theory;~\cite{beavers1967boundary, ochoa1995momentum, nield2009beavers}; and rough or randomly textured surfaces, where homogenised or empirical slip lengths are used~\cite{sbragaglia2007effective, ponomarev2003surface, priezjev2011molecular, cottin2012scaling}, can also be accommodated.
-Soft or deformable substrates, and those subject to Marangoni stresses~\cite{tomlinson2023laminar}, may also be accommodated, although only approximate or experimental slip lengths are typically available~\cite{skotheim2004soft, skotheim2005soft, pandey2016lubrication}.
-The ability to represent a wide variety of surface types within a single laminar boundary-layer framework highlights the versatility of the present approach.
+Compliant or deformable substrates, and those subject to Marangoni stresses~\cite{tomlinson2023laminar}, may also be accommodated, although only approximate or experimental slip lengths are typically available~\cite{skotheim2004soft, skotheim2005soft, pandey2016lubrication}.
+The ability to represent these diverse surface textures within a single laminar boundary-layer framework highlights the versatility and generality of the present approach.